 - Backup plan.
 What’s your alternative to signing a deal?
 What will you do if you can’t reach an agreement?
 Having a backup plan is a powerful mechanism that will alleviate the pressure to make a deal.

-3. Set the tone of the negotiation by speaking first.
+- Set the tone of the negotiation by speaking first.
 You can set the tone for the meeting even before it happens by using a meeting agreement to establish the structure for the meeting.
 The meeting agreement should include the time, the agenda and the outcome that you want to manage the meeting to.
-Then when the meeting starts, speak first.
-“When we’re through today, what would be a great result for you?” would be a good question to start with.
+Then when the meeting starts,make sure tospeak first.
+A good question to start with is “when we’re done with our meeting today, what would be a great result for you?”

 Just as you’re entering the negotiations with a set goal, so is the buyer.
 The more you can know about that buyer and your own motivations, the stronger your position.
 And you can maintain that upper hand by setting the tone and asking the questions.